ps258/hey/README.md

   -disable-redirects    Disable following of HTTP redirects -cpus                 Number of used cpu cores.
-                        (default for current machine is 8 cores)
+                        (default for current machine is 8 cores) -cert <cert.pem>      Client certificate to use for mTLS.
+  -key <key.pem>        Client private key to use for mTLS.
 ```

 Previously known as [github.com/rakyll/boom](https://github.com/rakyll/boom).